BabsyIT/onboarder/readme.md

 # BaselHack 2024 - Babsy - onboarder

+In this readme you will find out how the challenge played out.
+For the readme on the code go to [code/README.md](code/README.md)

 ## Description

 This app will help to not loose sitters or parents when they sign up in the mobile app.